ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 INSERT INTO hobbies1 SELECT * FROM file(hobbies.jsonl)
 ```

-In this case all columns from the file are inserted into the table without changes, so ClickHouse will use the structure from insertion table instead of schema inference.
+In this case, all columns from the file are inserted into the table without changes, so ClickHouse will use the structure from the insertion table instead of schema inference.

 **Example 2:**